No Time to Dai - Hyundai i20 N Review

 D

-With quite a firm ride, it must be said – though ‘controlled’ is perhaps the better word.
+With quite a firm ride, it must be said, though controlled is perhaps the better word.
 You’re always aware of the road surface beneath, but it never unsettles the car.
 The dampers aren’t adjustable – think of them as passive-aggressive rather than passive – but the trade-off is a planted feel that inspires confidence.
 The steering is weighty and precise, the brakes are immediate, and the gearshift is slick.
 Only the slightly awkward biting point of the clutch ruins the party.
 The control weights might not have the ultimate polish of the Fiesta ST, but it’s a fine margin – and the Hyundai counters with a far more natural gear lever position.
 The overall interior aesthetics and layout also better the Ford.
-Yes, hard plastics are present, but the N-specific touches like the Performance Blue highlights and chunky steering wheel elevate the aura.
+Yes, hard plastics are present, but the N-specific touches like the Performance Blue highlights and chunky steering wheel give it a performance-oriented feel.

 The driving position also scores points in favour of the Hyundai.
-Few cars these days give you that desirable feeling of being nestled within a car, but the i20 N is one of them.
-The bucket seats also strike the ideal balance between support and comfort – although, a word to the wise, the leather bolsters aren’t of the highest quality, with many owners complaining online about creases developing.
+Oddly, the steering wheel doesn’t adjust for reach, but few cars these days give you that desirable feeling of being nestled within a car, however the i20 N is one of them.
+The firmly padded bucket seats also strike the ideal balance between support and comfort: although a word to the wise, the leather bolsters aren’t of the highest quality, with many owners complaining online about creases developing.

 The Hyundai i20 N has an overboost function that allows the car to produce 304 / 224 (Nm/lbs ft) @ 2000 - 4000rpm.
 0-62mph comes up in 6.2s